EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 ## 02 - Remote Access
 Remote access enables legitimate remote management of computer systems or networks for operational needs, but if not secured, it poses cybersecurity risks, as attackers might exploit vulnerabilities for unauthorized access to sensitive data.

-A remote exploit is typically aimed at executing some code that reads or writes some file on the remote system --> the executed code will often give the attacker a shell (RCE - Remote Code Execution, to execute programs on the target system).
+A **remote exploit** is typically aimed at executing some code that reads or writes some file on the remote system &rarr; the executed code will often give the attacker a shell (RCE - Remote Code Execution, to execute programs on the target system).
 Here the two main example:
 - Upload a **Web Shell** to the target machine;
 - Inject a **Reverse Shell** in the context of the server.
 The Reverse Shell connects back to the attacker who can now interact with the OS.
-Shell is also used for privilege escalation, LOCALLY (e.g. exploiting a buffer overflow on a setuid binary, spawn a privileged shell).
+Shell is also used for privilege escalation, LOCALLY (*e.g. exploiting a buffer overflow on a setuid binary, spawn a privileged shell*).

 ### Type of shell
 A shell is needed when you want interactivity with the target system.
 Several types of shells exist: